 3. Rongai Route

-Together with Marango, Rongai Route is the easiest way up.
+Together with Marangu, Rongai Route is the easiest way up.
 It’s the only one starting on the north side of the mountain, where the weather is dryer and gives more chance for a mild no-wind no-rain hike.
-It’s fairly expensive, partially due to the necessary transport to the starting point, and not all the agency offer it.
+It’s fairly expensive, partially due to the necessary transport to the starting point, and not all the agencies offer it.
 It uses Marangu Route as a descendant Route, so to have a very different scenery during the entire walking time.
 The success rate is around 75/80%.

 4. Lemosho Route